daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 When the connection string is empty DuckDB Defaults to In-Memory Mode.

+### Conversion logic

+1. If a string has NULL value it will show as NULL.

+2. If any type of integer, double or float has a NULL value it will show as 0 or 0.0.

+3. BOOLEAN is treated like a small integer with true converting to 1 and false converting to 0.

 ## ODBC

 ODBC is implemented in our kernel to work with any DBMS that supports ODBC.